Sylvan452/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command that finds all empty files and directories in the current directory and all sub-directories lists all the files with a .gif extension in the current directory and all its sub-directories An acrostic is a poem
+command that finds all empty files and directories in the current directory and all sub-directories lists all the files with a .gif extension in the current directory and all its sub-directories An acrostic is a poem servers logs in TSV format as input and displays the 11 hosts or IP addresses